A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Restrict network access to the orion-ops API endpoints, limiting exposure to trusted networks only
+• Restrict network access to Orion-ops administrative interfaces to trusted operator networks only.

 Patch Information